-The recent terrorist attacks in Boston, Paris, and California have showed the need for security to focus on the threat of homemade explosives and concealed firearms used in many lone-wolf plots.
+Terrorist attacks around the world have showed the need for security to focus on the threat of homemade explosives and concealed firearms used in many lone-wolf plots.

 On the forefront of that process are the sharp-nosed dogs of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), within the Department of Justice.

 Take, for example, Kara, a 2½ -year-old dog who as a puppy flunked out of a medical-alert training program because she was too active.
 Now she’s found her niche working in New York City and the surrounding area canvassing for explosives and weapons.
 A typical day might be scanning the Brooklyn Courthouse, where many high-profile terrorism cases are tried, as well as large stadiums and areas of the city where public figures, like Supreme Court Justices, visit.